 Research tips for city directories

 - It was not mandatory to be listed in the directories; many people did not want to be listed.
-Therefore, if you don't find someone listed in the directories, it doesn't mean that they weren't in the city, town, etc.
+Therefore, if you do not find someone listed in the directories, it does not mean that they were not in the city, town, etc.

 - Always check both the alphabetical and street sections of the directory; you will often find different information (sometimes contradictory!) in each section.